Lu1g1n0/FoG-detection-using-a-single-ankle-mounted-sensor/README.md

 ## Train and Evaluate Script

-The script "train_and_evaluate.py" trains and tests a one dimensional convolutional neural network developed for FoG detection.
+The script "train_and_evaluate.py" trains and tests a one dimensional convolutional neural network (1D-CNN) developed for FoG detection.
 The model is schematically represented in the figure below.

 <img src="cnn_architecture.png" alt="Figure 1: Schematic of the multi-head convolutional neural network" width="50%">

+It consists of a 1D-CNN with two consecutive convolutional layers followed by a max-pooling layer.
+A third convolutional block is followed by a max-pooling layer, while the last convolutional layer is connected to a global average pooling layer.
+The latter is fully-connected to a dense layer, followed by the single output neuron.
+Rectified linear unit activation function was used in all layers except for the output, where a sigmoid activation function determines the class probability.
+Dropout of 0.4 and l2 regularization of 0.001 were used in all layers to prevent over-fitting.
+The network has 16 filters in the first two convolutional layers, and 24 filters in the last two.
+The kernel size is 9 and 7 in the first and second layers, and 5 in the third and forth layers.
+The pool size is 4 and 3 in the first and second pooling layers, respectively.
+Causal padding and glorot uniform weight initialization were used in all convolutional layers.

-It consists of a three-headed CNN block connected to dense classification layers.
-Each head consists of two convolutional layers and two max-pooling layers.
-Each of these heads simultaneously processes the input using kernels of different sizes.
-The input has size 80 timesteps × 3 channels, where 80 correponds to the windows size (2-second window, sampling frequency = 40 Hz) and 3 is the number of components of the 3-axis accelerometer.
-The outputs of the CNN heads are flattened and concatenated to compose a vector feeding a single dense layer (16 units and a dropout rate of 0.5) and a final output layer with two outputs corresponding to the probability of FoG or no-FoG, respectively.
-The convolutional layers have 16 filters and ReLU activations each, with different kernel sizes in each head.
-Specifically, kernel sizes of 6 and 3 were selected in the two convolutional layers of the first head, 12 and 6 in the second head, and 18 and 9 in the third head.
-The stride was set to 1 in all convolutional layers without padding to gradually reduce the size of the input signal.
-In addition, a pool size of 3 and a dropout rate of 0.5 were used for all convolutional layers, and the regularization term was set to 0.1 in the softmax layer.
+The input has size 120 timesteps × 3 channels, where 120 correponds to the windows size (2-second window, sampling frequency = 60 Hz) and 3 is the number of components of the 3-axis gyroscope placed on the left ankle.
+The output of the CNN blocks is flattened and connected to a single dense layer (48 units and a dropout rate of 0.4) and a final output layer with a sinle output corresponding to the probability of FoG.

 ### Input